 It's possible to weed out the best no lose bet opportunities yourself, using your own knowledge of the specific type of betting concerned and most likely many hours of study and analysis.
 Using an odds comparing service will be critical given how many different bookies there are operating.

-But unless you want to spend every minute looking through odds and trying to identify these no lose opportunities yourself (which will take too long and soon become impractical) you're going to need help.
+But unless you want to spend every minute looking through odds and trying to identify these no lose opportunities yourself (which will take too long and soon become impractical), or want the latest bets available as they appear, then you're going to need help.

 The best way of getting this help is through an arbitrage subscription service where the bets are identified for you.